gertruda1/hash-generator/README.md

 ### 3) The function is deterministic.
 Output is not random.

 ### 4) Hashing is done somewhat quickly.
-My hashing algorythm can has 789 strings in 2.6 s.
+My hashing algorythm can hash 789 strings in 2.6 s.
 Not the worst results, but it could be quicker.

 ### 5) It is practically impossible to find an input by having only an output.